Indicator catalogue

 Floods (accumulated)

-Raw unit: Number of flood events in the past 7 years.
+Raw unit: Number of days exposed to floods over the past 7 years.

 Climate » Accumulated extreme events